dotMavriQ/TIMECHEAT/README.md

 # TIMECHEAT

-Welcome to TIMECHEAT, a web application crafted with appreciation and love for teams everywhere, streamlining the timesheet completion process.
+Welcome to TIMECHEAT, a web application crafted with appreciation and love, streamlining the timesheet completion process.
 Developed by Jonatan Jansson in 2024, this tool is specially dedicated to the five-letter Portugal team, aiming to save time and reduce hassle in timesheet management.

 ## Steps